 Division I Recruiting

 Recruiting at the DI level is a big deal.
 It’s a big deal to college coaches because it’s the lifeblood of the program.
-There’s a saying—RDOD—Recruit Daily Or Die.
+There’s a saying—R-D-O-D—Recruit Daily Or Die.
 It’s also a big deal for prospective players.
-The chance to attend and play the sport they love at their dream school and potentially have that education paid for with an athletic scholarship, can be a dream come true.
+The chance to attend and play the sport they love at the school of their dreams and potentially have that education paid for with an athletic scholarship, can be a dream come true.

 All teams at the DI level have three full-time coaches, one Head Coach and two Assistant Coaches whose primary role, other than coaching their team and various administrative duties, is to engage in recruiting activities.
 Some programs spread out the recruiting duties evenly among the coaching staff.
 Others leave the brunt of the recruiting workload to the Assistant Coaches, or in some cases just one assistant handles most of the evaluating and communication with players and club/HS coaches.
 Do a poor job recruiting, and coaches don’t stick around all too long.
 Do a great job, and you can bet the program will flourish.